Nebraska US Rep. Fortenberry found guilty in campaign probe

 The trial could all but end the political career of a congressman seen as a reliable conservative who coasted to easy wins but isn’t a familiar name outside of Nebraska.
 Felons are eligible to run for and serve in Congress, but the vast majority choose to resign under threat of expulsion.

-Fortenberry, who is running for reelection in a Republican district, took a big political hit when prosecutors announced the charges, and his indictment already divided Nebraska Republicans who backed him for years.
+Fortenberry took a big political hit when prosecutors announced the charges, and his indictment already divided Nebraska Republicans who backed him for years in the conservative district.
 Many prominent Republicans have endorsed state Sen. Mike Flood, a conservative state lawmaker and former speaker of the Nebraska Legislature, for the congressional seat.

 Prosecutors argued Fortenberry lied about what he knewabout the illicit donation during an interview at his Lincoln home in March 2019 and a follow-up meeting four months later in Washington about the contribution received at a Los Angeles fundraiser.

-Defense lawyers said the FBI “set up” Fortenberry after a national investigation fizzled into foreign money funneled to members of Congress.
-They said Fortenberry’s flaw was voluntarily meeting with agents and prosecutors to help their probe and having a faulty memory.
+Defense lawyers said Fortenberry’s flaw was voluntarily meeting with agents and prosecutors to help their probe and having a faulty memory.

 Celeste Fortenberry, the lawmaker’s wife, was the final witness in the case and testified that her husband didn’t even remember the day they met.
 She said he loathed making fundraising calls and was often on “autopilot” when he conducted them.